 I’m a learning scientist focused on building stronger, more equitable education institutions as they adapt to an evolving digital world.
 I engage in scholarly research, as well as organizational consulting and technical assistance.

 I specialize in the intersection of three areas:

 digital culture and learning

 organizational networks, collective action and institutional change

-I work across these areas to generate new insights into social theory around learning, culture and institutions while also producing designs, principles and strategies that can drive impact.
-I approach applied research through lenses of collaborative design, democratic participation and fostering collective agency through joint work.
+Across these areas, I work to generate new insights into social theory around learning, culture and institutions while also producing designs, principles and strategies that drive impact.
+I approach research through lenses of collaborative design, democratic participation and joint work across diverse stakeholders.

 Digital Culture and Learning

-Shifts in digital culture both afford new approaches to designing learning environments, as well as require an attention to the teaching of new literacies and technical skills.
+Shifts in digital culture create new possibilities for designing learning environments, and also the teaching and learning of new literacies and technical skills.
 My work has focused on theorizing emergent critical computational literacies, constructionist pedagogies around making, computing and digital design, and teaching systems thinking through digital production.

 Youth Pathways and Cross-setting Learning Ecosystems

 Youth learning around technology is not bound to any one context, it takes place across multiple settings including home, school, peer groups, online, and in informal, community-based organizations.
 My work has focused on how continuities and discontinuities around youth learning pathways occur, and the critical role of learning brokers in supporting equitable outcomes.